 The pink guides show where the package will be trimmed to final size.
 The light blue guides show 1/8" of bleed where needed.
 The green guides show the type safe area.
-Any text, logos or other important elements that can not be trimmed must be within the safety guides.
+Any text or other elements that can not be trimmed must be within the safety guides.